ShufflerBardOnTheEdge/MemPrO/Insane4MemPrO_tutorials.md

 As in [tutorial 1](#tutorial-1---a-basic-example) create a copy without the dummy membrane called "5nik-oriented.pdb".
 Next we will need to look at "Orient/Rank_1/info_rank_1.txt" to find the inter membrane distance and the position of the PG layer, which should be around 272 and "" angstroms respectively.
 We can now build the CG system with the following command:
 >python PATH/TO/Insane4MemPrO.py -f 5nik-oriented.pdb -p topol.top -o CG-System.gro -x 20 -y 20 -z 50 -ps 13.6 -sol W -l POPE:8 -l POPG:1 -l CARD:1 -uo LIPA -negi_c0 CL -posi_c0 NA -negi_c2 CL -posi_c2 NA:1 -posi_c2 CA:4 -auo 1.8 -pgl 3 -pgl_z "" -oper 0 -lper 0.2

 Here we have a few more flags to go through.
 The first of these "-pgl" specifies the number of PG layers to add, in this case we are adding 3 layers.
 The next is "-pgl_z" which indicates the position at which to place the PG layer.
 The position is specified as the distance from the center and we can find this information from the MemPrO prediction.
 The next flags "-oper" and "-lper" control the fine detail of the layer.
-There are many such flags which are explained in detail [here].
+There are many such flags which are explained in detail [here](https://github.com/ShufflerBardOnTheEdge/MemPrO/blob/Dev/README.md#flags-1).

 ![Alt text](Tutorial_pics/Fig19.svg)